aditisahu911/energy-demand-forecasting/README.md

 ## Contact

-For questions or collaboration inquiries, please reach out at aditisahu24@iitk.ac.in.
+For questions or inquiries, please reach out at aditisahu24@iitk.ac.in.

 ---